liferay-search/liferay-docs/en/developer/tutorials/articles/04-creating-a-theme/04-customizing-the-navigation.markdown

 15. The Control Menu is displayed on top of everything when the user is signed in, which covers the Header.
-You must update the `navigation.ftl` template to account for the Control Menu. @product@ provides a unique class that is added to the `body` of the page when each product navigation (which includes the Control Menu) is visible.
+You must update the `navigation.ftl` template to account for the Control Menu. @sharepoint@ provides a unique class that is added to the `body` of the page when each sharepoint navigation (which includes the Control Menu) is visible.
 Use the `has-control-menu` class is added to the body when the Control Menu is visible.
 Open `_custom.scss` and add this code snippet just above the closing bracket for the `body` to add